Definition and Example of the Housing Expense Ratio

 If you’re in the early stages of homebuying research, you can estimate what your housing expenses would be using a mortgage calculator.
 You’ll need this to determine your housing expense ratio.

-Calculating Housing Expense Ratio
+How to Calculate The Housing Expense Ratio

 To figure out your housing expense ratio, simply divide your projected monthly mortgage payment by your monthly gross income (that’s the total you earn before taxes and deductions).